Zhang Juzheng — A Great Reformer, A Powerful Regent, and A Complicated Politician

 Cruel Vengeance toward Zhang Juzheng and His Clan

-Zhang Juzheng’s name was cleared decades later, by Tianqi Emperor Zhu Youjiao.
+Zhang Juzheng's name was cleared decades later by Tianqi Emperor Zhu Youjiao.

 Lotus Shaped Purple Glaze Writing Brush Wash of the Ming Dynasty — Capital Museum (Photo by Dongmaiying)

-Great Reformer and Complicated Politician Zhang Juzheng
+A Great Reformer and A Complicated Politician

-As the most glorious politician in the Ming Dynasty, he was decisive and fearless.
-He implemented one of the most important and influential reforms in the history of China, made great contributions to his country, and won many intense and cruel political conflicts.
+He implemented one of the most important and influential reforms in the history of China, made significant contributions to his country, and won many intense and cruel political conflicts.

 Jade Tablet Carved with Exquisite Landscape Patterns of the Ming Dynasty — Shanghai Museum (Photo by Dongmaiying)